ubcbraincircuits/whitepaper/source/data_sharing/dataverse.rst

-Scholars Portal Dataverse
+Borealis: The Canadian Dataverse Repository
 =========================
-`Scholars Portal Dataverse <https://dataverse.scholarsportal.info>`_ is a publicly accessible and secure Canadian data repository provided by Scholars Portal on behalf of the `Ontario Council of University Libraries (OCUL) <https://ocul.on.ca/>`_ and other participating institutions.
-Dataverse can be used by affiliated researchers to deposit, share, and archive research data.
+`Borealis <https://dataverse.scholarsportal.info>`_ is a publicly accessible and secure Canadian data repository provided by Scholars Portal on behalf of the `Ontario Council of University Libraries (OCUL) <https://ocul.on.ca/>`_ and other participating institutions.
+Borealis can be used by affiliated researchers to deposit, share, and archive research data.

 .. tip::
-	Consult the `Scholars Portal Dataverse User Guide <https://dataverse.scholarsportal.info/guides/en/latest/user/>`_ for more information.
+	Consult the `Borealis User Guide <https://dataverse.scholarsportal.info/guides/en/latest/user/>`_
+	for more information.

 .. attention::